azerion/bluestack-sdk-android/Home.md

 ## Ad Examples and inspiration

-[Design ad units to fit your app].
-You can see [Best practice Mngads], an optimized use case for several ad formats on one page.
+You can see [Best practice Mngads and Design ad units to fit your app], an optimized use case for several ad formats on one page.

 ## Manual Install